eunos-1128/QMEAN/doc/source/statistical_potentials.rst

   .. method:: GetTotalCount()

-    Sums up all values in all distance bins in all pairwise histograms
+    :returns:           The summed value in all distance bins in all pairwise histograms

-    :returns:           The summed histogram value
     :rtype:             :class:`float`

   .. method:: GetCount(atom_one, atom_two, dist_bin)